harish36000/C-Shell/README.md

    - time taken to run
 7. Supports an equivalent of find command, implemented as `discover` command
 8. Supports printing most recent 10 commands, implemented as `history`
-9. Implemented Input/Output Redirection using `<`, `>` and `>>`
-10. Implemented piping of commands
-11. Implemented user defined commands like
-    - `jobs`
-    - `sig`
-    - `fg`
-    - `bg`
-12. Implemented signal handling that handles keyboard interrupts like Ctrl + C, Ctrl + Z and Ctrl + D
-13. Implemented Autocomplete feature that autocompletes file and directory name when tab key is hit.

 ## Assumptions